Microsoft’s Organizational Structure & Its Characteristics (An Analysis)

 2. Intelligent Cloud

-Global Corporate Groups.
-Global corporate groups are a secondary characteristic that defines Microsoft’s organizational structure and its hierarchy.
-These groups are based on the functions essential in the computer technology business.
-For example, the Human Resources group addresses the company’s workforce needs and related concerns.
-This structural characteristic ensures that the organization functions as a whole.
-The following are the global corporate groups in Microsoft’s organizational structure:
+Global Corporate Departments.
+Global corporate departments are a secondary characteristic that defines Microsoft’s business structure and its hierarchy.
+These departments or groups are based on the essential business functions in operations in the computer technology, online services, and consumer electronics industry.
+For example, the Human Resources department of this organizational structure addresses workforce needs and concerns relating to Microsoft’s organizational culture (business culture).
+This structural characteristic facilitates the unity of the IT business organization.
+The following are the global corporate departments in Microsoft’s structure:

 1. Office of the CEO